What Is the ABC Test for Independent Contractors?

 - The worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed.

-C. Finally, the "customarily engaged" in an independent business factor further limits the possibility of these workers being independent contractors.
-The types of workers who would fit into this category would be professionals; particularly licensed ones.
 They might have their own practices or who work for a variety of customers within the scope of their professional duties.
-These independent professionals include a wide range of occupations, including barbers, massage therapists, CPA's, freelance artists, chiropractors, and many more.
-The IRS lists veterinarians, contractors (in construction industries), subcontractors, public stenographers, and others.
+These independent professionals include a wide range of occupations, including barbers, massage therapists, certified public accountants (CPAs), freelance artists and writers, chiropractors, and many more.
+The IRS lists veterinarians, construction contractors and subcontractors, public stenographers, and other occupations.

 The IRS doesn't use this test explicitly yet.
 The IRS notes the common law factors that "provide evidence of the degree of control and independence" as behavioral, financial, and relationship type.
 They also note that the business should look at the entire relationship and document each of the factors.

 It's confusing when federal and state laws conflict.
-Which rules?
-The general rule, as noted by Lawyers.com, is that you as an employer "must follow whichever law is most generous to employees."
-That's why the federal and state default status is that of an employee.
+It leaves employers wondering which rules they should follow.
+In general, employers should adhere to whichever law is most generous to the worker.
+That's why the federal and state default status of a worker is that of an employee.
 The burden of proof is on the employer to justify the independent contractor status.

 State laws may be limited in scope, as in the case of some states which use this test only for unemployment compensation.
 Businesses can be audited or reviewed by either federal or state regulators.